 Not all great startup pitches result in funding, but it sure increases chances of catching the attention of investors.
 It helps build networks, it helps your product gain awareness and traction.

-Here we list a few simple steps which can help you deliver the perfect elevator pitches consistently.
+Here are a few simple steps to consistently deliver the perfect elevator pitch!

 1. Creating the perfect pitch deck